halfflat/arblang-draft/outline/arblang-proposal.md

 Quantities represent physical quantities, which in turn comprise a magnitude and a physical dimension.
 The specific unit scale underlying the representation of a physical quantity is implicit.

-A quantity type is defined as a product term of named quantities such as voltage, time, resistance, etc. The set of named quantities is predefined, and cannot be extended within arblang.
+A quantity type is defined as a product term of named quantities such as voltage, time, resistance, etc. The set of named quantities is predefined, and cannot be extended within Arblang.

 > _quantity-term_ ::= _quantity-name_ _integer-exponent_? | _quantity-product_ | _quantity-quotient_
 >